koutianqi/koutianqi.github.io/_pages/about.md

 News
 -----
-**2024/3/29** solo-authored paper accepted to AI Ethics Conference ACM FAccT'24, first submission and publication!// **2024/3/12** received Dean's Travel Award from Penn State College of IST/ **2024/1/05** selected as a Liberatory Tech Scholar to work as a Tech Explainer and Fact Checker at Logic(s) Magazine **2023/10/02** poster on contradictions between ML replicability and feminist epistemic values admitted to ICDS 2022 Symposium
+**2024/3/29** solo-authored paper accepted to AI Ethics Conference ACM FAccT'24, first submission and publication!\
+**2024/3/12** received Dean's Travel Award from Penn State College of IST\
+**2024/1/05** selected as a Liberatory Tech Scholar to work as a Tech Explainer and Fact Checker at Logic(s) Magazine\
+**2023/10/02** poster on contradictions between ML replicability and feminist epistemic values admitted to ICDS 2022 Symposium\
-**2023/05/08** paper abstract accepted by PhilML2023: Philosophy of Science Meets Machine Learning Conference 2023 **2023/04/01** served as a panelist at the Queer and Trans Graduate Students in STEM Panel **2022/10/12** poster on Replicability in Machine Learning Research admitted to ICDS 2022 Symposium **2022/06** marched in pride parade at State College :D **2022/05** nominated internally by the College of IST for 2022 Microsoft Ph.D Fellowship along three fellow researchers!
+**2023/05/08** paper abstract accepted by PhilML2023: Philosophy of Science Meets Machine Learning Conference 2023\
+**2023/04/01** served as a panelist at the Queer and Trans Graduate Students in STEM Panel\
+**2022/10/12** poster on Replicability in Machine Learning Research admitted to ICDS 2022 Symposium\
+**2022/06** marched in pride parade at State College :D\
+**2022/05** nominated internally by the College of IST for 2022 Microsoft Ph.D Fellowship along three fellow researchers!\
-**2021/11**  passed Qualifying Exam
+**2021/11**  passed Qualifying Exam\
-**2020/08** joined Penn State IST!
+**2020/08** joined Penn State IST!\

 Contact
 -----